google/nanopb-podspec/README.md

 for non-breaking patch updates, the policy is not enforced for binary dependencies which can break when source dependencies don't, like the `#define` changes in 0.3.9.4.

+The pod instead looks for sources from the podspec's `source` attribute.

+### Publishing

+Publish this pod with `--allow-warnings` to address a warning caused by the podspec's `version` attribute not matching a tag in the source-of-truth repo.